Family: Araceae

 Common Name: Skunk Cabbage

-DescriptionAn early blooming plant found in swamps, bogs or other wet areas.
-As the name implies Skunk Cabbage flowers have a strong skunk or garlic smell.
+Skunk Cabbage (Symplocarpus foetidus) is an early-blooming plant found in swamps, bogs, or other wet areas.
+As the name implies, Skunk Cabbage flowers have a strong skunk or garlic smell.
 This is used to attract pollinators.

 Hardiness Zone5